How Much Does It Cost To Ship A Tractor Trailer?

 - Pickup and delivery locations – There will need to be enough space at the pickup and delivery site to pick up the truck and drop it off, and the conditions at the site must be adequate for the loading and unloading of your tractor trailer.

-Why Would I Ship A Tractor Trailer?
+Why Would I Shift a Tractor Trailer?

-There are a few reasons you may want to ship a tractor trailer, rather than just drive it to its destination.
+There are a few reasons you may want to relocate a tractor trailer, rather than just drive it to its destination.
 Most commonly, this is because the tractor trailer has broken down, you’ve bought a new tractor trailer that’s not located near you, or you’re selling it to another person or company.

-Of these situations, a broken-down tractor trailer is the most common reason for shipping a tractor trailer.
+Of these situations, a broken-down tractor trailer is the most common reason for shifting a tractor trailer.
 If there are serious mechanical issues with the engine, brakes, or other critical systems of a tractor trailer, you may not be able to have it repaired on the side of the highway – and doing so isn’t usually safe, either.

 Usually, a large tow truck can be used to get your tractor trailer to a safe location, but it can’t be used to haul your truck a long distance.
 For that, you’ll need to ship your tractor trailer using a flatbed.
 Lowboys and other heavy haulers can also be used to ship such heavy farm equipment.

-When buying or selling a tractor trailer, it also may make sense to have the tractor trailer shipped, as you otherwise would have to drive the semi trailer and also pay for a plane ticket to get the pickup/dropoff area.
+When buying or selling a tractor trailer, it also may make sense to have the tractor trailer shifting, as you otherwise would have to drive the semi trailer and also pay for a plane ticket to get the pickup/dropoff area.

 If you’re selling a tractor trailer to someone across the country, these expenses – along with the high fuel costs of driving a tractor trailer and insurance coverage– can really add up quickly, making shipping the tractor trailer a cheaper option.